FF-Plugins-Active/WindowSystem/README.md

 - In Border (Border size between frame and its UMG content)
 - In Opacity (Initial opacity value of that window)

-# ON PURPOSED LIMITATION:
-- Created windows won't appear on taskbar.
-Because even if we disable "close" button in titlebar, Windows Operating System does not disable it in taskbar and user can accidentally close it.
-So, we hide all window.
-If your project is fullscreen and a created window goes back, you need to use an UMG button and "Bring Window Front" function to bring it back.
-If your project is windowed, other windows will just goes one layer back.
-So you can bring it back with just hover.

 # PLATFORM:
 - This plugin created only for **Windows** operating system and **Unreal Engine 5.**